r1-prototype-studies/NodeProjects/README.md

 * Use forward slash "/" for file navigation.
 * Use nodemon instead of node in the command line if nodemon is installed.
 * ctrl + C stops the nodemon process.
+* Browser has windows and documents.
+System has process and global
+* process.argv &rarr; argv stands for argument vector and it has the list of arguments provided.
 *
 ## Steps
 1. Run the below command in the project root directory